 This Chicken and Dumplings recipe is SO EASY to make from scratch if you use rotisserie chicken and store-bought broth!
 It's a fast, easy comforting soul food to make on busy nights.
 The fresh thyme in the dumplings sets it over the edge.

-Saute the carrots, celery, and onions in 2 tablespoons of the butter in a large pot over medium high heat until browned and soft (about 3 minutes).
+Sauté the carrots, celery, and onions in 2 tablespoons of the butter in a large pot over medium high heat until softened a bit and beginning to brown (about 3 minutes).

 Add 1/4 cup flour, stir to coat.